Skip To Main Content

 Use It or Lose It

 According to a 2013 study by the Sport Performance Research Institute New Zealand, athletes start to lose their muscle strength in about three weeks if they’re not working out, and it’s even faster for the average Joe.
 The study also revealed that athletes typically lose less overall muscle strength during a break than nonathletes.
-Considering Sydney is entering its ninth week of lockdown and the rest of the country not too far behind, the statistics don’t bode well for Australians.
-In fact, Michelle Furniss, qualified group fitness instructor and Chief Commercial Officer of Health & Fitness, ANZ at Xplor Technologies said the recent change in routine has thrown athletes of all experience levels out of kilter.
+According to Michelle Furniss, qualified group fitness instructor and chief commercial officer of Health & Fitness, ANZ at Xplor Technologies, a change in routine can throw athletes of all experience levels out of kilter.

-“In a physical sense, from as little as two weeks, you can begin to lose aerobic and cardiovascular fitness, and within two to four weeks, muscle tone also starts to decline,” the fitness expert tells Man of Many.
+“In a physical sense, from as little as two weeks, you can begin to lose aerobic and cardiovascular fitness, and within two to four weeks, muscle tone also starts to decline,” the fitness expert tells me.

 “As you continue to consume the same amount of calories without working out, weight gain is also a concern and may become more visible,” Furniss says.
-“As the uncertainty around lockdowns continues, not staying physically fit throughout this period may further increase your risk of health issues including cardiovascular disease and high blood pressure.”
+“Not staying physically fit may further increase your risk of health issues including cardiovascular disease and high blood pressure.”

 The Mental Game

-In addition to the physical components of exercising, or lack thereof, it’s important to not forget the mental benefits of exercising, particularly throughout this period.
-Depression and anxiety, as well as other mental illnesses can be a symptom of not looking after your body and staying active.”
+In addition to the physical components of exercising, it’s important to not forget the mental benefits of exercising.
+Depression and anxiety, as well as other mental illnesses, can be a symptom of not looking after your body and staying active.”

 How to Stay Motivated

-With that in mind, fitness expert Michelle Furniss shared her thoughts on staying motivated to work out during lockdown.
+With that in mind, fitness expert Michelle Furniss shared her thoughts on staying motivated to work out during difficult periods.
 Here are her simple steps for home workouts.

 • Prioritise Your Fitness – Start by putting it in your calendar.
 Set aside an hour during your day, and commit to it.
 Try and keep this at a consistent time across the week if possible, so it becomes a more integral part of your routine.

-• Accountability – If restrictions allow, find a buddy that you can exercise with.
+• Accountability – If possible, find a buddy you can exercise with.
 It can be a lot more motivating to exercise with someone and there’s nothing like a friend or partner to hold you accountable.
-If not, find a killer playlist, and motivate yourself with music.
+If not, find a killer playlist and motivate yourself with music.

 • Make Time for Rest – Rest days are just as important as your ‘on’ days.
-But if you find your motivation waning, and you’re considering taking a few extra rest days then say the week before, remember how good you felt after that last workout.
+But if you find your motivation waning, and you’re considering taking a few extra rest days than, say, the week before, remember how good you felt after that last workout.
 Visualise that sense of accomplishment, pop on your runners and go.
 You’ll feel incredibly satisfied after, I guarantee it!

 • Switch It Up – Keep it fun.
-Try and vary your workouts so things stay fresh and it doesn’t become laborious.
+Try to vary your workouts so things stay fresh and don’t become laborious.

 • Start Simple – In my eyes, the best exercise routine is the one you do!
 The second best is one that works all muscle groups, both equal and opposing.
 Think back and chest, biceps and triceps, quads and hamstrings.